 - Hobbyists usually regard Grammostolas as a genus for beginners.
 The Entre Rios Tarantula, however, is atypical among the Grammostola.
 She grows faster, moves faster, and is more defensive than the other members of its genus, making it not very suitable as a beginner species.

 - There have been studies researching the Grammostola iheringi’s venom for possible biotechnological applications.
 In the future, this may mean there’s a medical application for the Entre Rios Tarantula’s venom.

 - Poachers are still looking for these spiders in their natural habitats to sell them on the black market.
-This is harmful for their population, so you should only get one from reputable vendors that sell bred specimens.
+This is harmful to their population, so you should only get one from reputable vendors that sell captive-bred specimens.

 The Entre Rios Tarantula is a great addition to any New World tarantula aficionado’s collection.
 However, you shouldn’t get one if you’re expecting a typical Grammostola.
 They’re much more defensive than other members of their genus.

 As such, you shouldn’t get a G. Iheringi as a beginner, because they’re not very well suited to first-timers.
-First-timers are much better off starting with a more docile species like the Arizona Blonde or Antilles Pink Toe.
+First-timers are much better off starting with the Grammostola Pulchra or other more docile species like the Arizona Blonde or Antilles Pink Toe.